santr4/santr4/README.md

 ### :man_technologist: About Me :

-- 🌱 I’m currently learning data science and I am also doing competitive programming.
+- 🌱 I’m currently learning data science, wev development and I am also doing competitive programming.
 - 💡  My codeforces account: https://codeforces.com/profile/tumse_na_ho_paega
 - 📌 My leetcode account: https://leetcode.com/user2967ew/
 - 😄 I like to know more about new technologies and electronic devices.
 I am also interested in AI.